|

 North Sea Skills Integration and New Technologies

 The project focused on the integration and creation of knowledge through various methods for empowering water in interdisciplinary urban development and planning processes.
 The project had significant relevance for national and EU policy evaluation and it supported the implementation of the Floods Directive and the Waterframework Directive.
+The project developed a SKINT Water portal, which provided end-users from the national and regional level with an active source of information for online training courses, including an effective web-communication tool.

 Smart Cities